This is how lack of sleep impacts your skin health [Updated]

 4. Reduced blood circulation

-“When the quality of sleep drops, our blood circulation is less efficient, affecting the oxygen flow and resulting in a dull and tired appearance,” says Jon-Paul Hoy, lead educator at Lesielle UK.
+“When the quality of sleep drops, blood circulation becomes less efficient, affecting oxygen flow and resulting in a dull, tired appearance,” says Jon-Paul Hoy, clinic owner and 3D Aesthetics trainer.

 5. Skin puffiness